Remembering the BLACK PANTHER PARTY

 At many of his performance appearances, renowned African American singer, actor and Communist Paul Robeson would call upon his audience for a moment of silence to express solidarity for the incarcerated Puerto Rican revolutionary Nationalist leader, Dr. Pedro Albizu Campos.

-The young Pedro Albizu Campos gained recognition among African American figures for being very critical of the racism within the United States.
+The young Pedro Albizu Campos gained recognition among African American figures for being very critical of the racism in the United States.
 Campos’s mother was Black, which gave him first-hand insight into the impact of racist oppression.
-Campos’s outspoken oratory against the “racist practices in the house of the empire” caught the attention of Pan-Africanist leader Marcus Garvey, who traveled to Puerto Rico to meet the renowned leader.
+Campos’s outspoken oratory against the “racist practices in the house of the empire” caught the attention of renown Pan-Africanist leader Marcus Garvey, who traveled to Puerto Rico to meet the Puerto Rican Nationalist leader.

 Despite their differences in goals and tactics, this meeting was highly symbolic for that period in history.
 The Russian Revolution emboldened workers’ struggles and nationalist movements throughout the world, including the United States and Puerto Rico, and instilled a sense of vulnerability in the U.S. capitalist class.